This article was updated on February 2, 2022

-- Women-owned businesses see an average revenue of $50,000 in their first year, while male-owned businesses see an average of $75,000.
+- Women-led businesses see an average revenue of $50,000 in their first year, while male-owned businesses see an average of $75,000.
 Even after becoming more established, 88% of female-owned businesses make less than $100,000 a year.

 The Impact of COVID-19

 The negative effects of the COVID-19 pandemic were felt across the country.
-However, women-owned businesses were among the hardest hit.
+However, women-owned led businesses were among the hardest hit.

 Female-dominated industries such as hair salons, nail salons, gyms, restaurants, and retail stores were all forced to temporarily close their doors during the early months of the pandemic.
 This caused a significant loss in revenue.

-Now more than ever, women-owned businesses need community support.
+Now more than ever, women-owned companies need community support.
 Read on for ideas on how your business can tangibly make a difference in the lives of your female entrepreneurial neighbors, both now and in a post-COVID world.

 How your business can support women-owned businesses

-#2 Invest in Women-Owned Companies
+#2 Invest in women-owned companies